Fallout 76 is free to play this week

 October 23rd is the day in Fallout lore where the world went bang and those lucky (or unlucky) enough to have a place in a vault disappeared underground.
 To commemorate the special day, you can play Fallout 76 for free between now and October 26th, and take part in some in-game events, too.

-The Free Play Week has already started, and you’ll need to download the Bethesda launcher to take part.
+The Free Play Week has already started, and you can play through Steam or the Bethesda launcher.
 Then, starting tomorrow and also ending on the 26th, the game is holding a double S.C.O.R.E. and double XP event, as well as having a sale on Legendary weapons and armour

 If you fancy a taste of the Fallout 76 high life, you can also get a free preview of the Fallout 1st program.
 When you log in, you can ‘buy’ the free item from the Atomic Shop, and it’ll give you membership until the Free Play Week ends.
 Being a member gives you things like unlimited storage for you C.A.M.P., and a cool tent you can put anywhere to use as a fast travel point.
 Good to know that these useful bonuses are usually locked behind a paywall.
 How kind of Bethesda to offer it for free for, uh, six days.